Travel Kuoni

 Cape Town

 Hello South Africa.
 Today you’ll be getting to know Green Point suburb, set along the Atlantic Seaboard, where you’ll be based for a few days.
 This place is a magnet for mums, dads, kids, solo parents and multi-gen travellers: it’s trendy, packed with cafes, delis and restaurants and has a fab park and promenade.
 A local representative will be welcoming you at the airport ready to transfer you to your apartments along the waterfront.
 Then it’s onto the good stuff, exploring with your fam.
 A dip in the pool.
-A V&A waterfront stroll to see the catamarans and yachts.
+A V&A Waterfront stroll to see the catamarans and yachts.
 A sunset cruise.
 When in Cape Town you’ve got to get on a boat, and this is the perfect time.

 Day 2